pbo-linaro/qemu-linux-stack/README.md

 QEMU/Linux Stack
 ================

-Build/Run QEMU/Linux using a container.
+Build/Run QEMU/Linux using containers.
+You need to have podman and qemu-user-binfmt installed.

 ```
 # build system using: